ewertonurias/opensuse-leap-15.3/README.md

 # Add Repositories
 - Packman
-- Mozilla
+- Mozilla (Optional, necessary to uncomment the lines)
 - NVIDIA
 - Emulators

-# Codecs will be installed?
+# Will codecs be installed?
 Yes.

-# Will be offered nvidia-driver?
+# Will nvidia-driver be offered?
 Yes.

-# Will Microsoft TrueType Fonts will be offered?
+# Will Microsoft TrueType Fonts be offered?
+Yes.

+# Will Feral GameMode support be offered?
 Yes.

 # Hostname will be renamed to @opensuse-desktop